tlepple/k8-training-workshop/K8s-TrainingPreReqs.md

 20.  **This will prompt you for a password, give it your Azure DevOps PAT we set earlier:**

 21.  **Open Azure DevOps** in your browser and navigate to `https://dev.azure.com/Nexus-One/NX1%20Special%20Projects/_git/<YOUR NAMESPACE HERE>-k8-training-workshop?path=/code.md&_a=preview`

+22. The remaining steps are now documenting in the steps above customized for you.